beingfluid/ydkjs1/book6/book6readme.md

-# You Don't Know JS: Async & Performance - 1st Edition
+# You Don't Know JS: ES6 & Beyond - 1st Edition

 | UPDATE: You are viewing the 1st edition of the book series, as they were published by O'Reilly from 2014-2015.
 As of now, [2nd edition](https://github.com/getify/You-Dont-Know-JS/tree/2nd-ed) work is underway.
 Any issues or PRs should be directed against the latest edition. |
 | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |